 Beds are available in the young person’s former children’s home for them to return to.
 This is an option for when things aren’t going so well, but also for when young people want to celebrate something with the people they are closest to.
 Not only does this offer practical help, it empowers care leavers to maintain the networks that matter to them.

 Young people’s participation is really important.
 Only they can know how things really are for them, so we give them the opportunity, confidence and skills to work collaboratively with adults.
 They create plans to shape the way people work with them and the support they receive.

 Care leavers shape the service delivery by taking on a specialist role too.
 They train as peer mentors to guide staff and ensure the relationships they build are sustainable for life.

 Transitioning to independence is one of the biggest challenges a care leaver faces, so it’s important to get it right.
 A dedicated life skills worker runs sessions to meet young people’s practical needs that they will need for their transition to adulthood.

 Partners and funding

-Staying Close runs in partnership with the London Boroughs of Ealing and Hounslow, the West London Alliance and mental health charity MAC-UK.
+Staying Close runs in partnership with the London Boroughs of Ealing and Hounslow and the West London Alliance.
 The DfE Innovation Programme awarded funding to the project as part of a commitment to improving support for care leavers.

 We are one of the only Innovation Programme projects where public, private and voluntary organisations have worked together in such a collaborative way.
 It benefits young people by providing them with chances to meet others who have transitioned out of care and learn from their experiences.